songqun/speedup-aarch64-cpu/README.md

 Further:
 * Add more detail descriptions how to write a high-performance kernel.
 * Comparison with Paddle-lite, tf-lite, pytorch-lite, even TVM.
+* Transform the whole project into C...It only use iostream of CPP now...
 * Support other hardware like Vulkan, X86, CUDA...build the speedup world !
 * Add float16, int8.
 * Support multi-threading.